FullStaQD/architecture/docs/06_runtime_view.md

             - Representative scenario selection is crucial

-In their work, Carbonelli et al. examine three specific industrial use cases.
-First, they investigate the use of quantum cloud services to solve optimization problems.
-Second, they analyze the potential of quantum simulations in the fields of materials science, chemistry, and physics.
-As a third aspect, the authors explore embedded quantum computing with regard to non-functional properties.
-These three use-cases will be analyzed in this chapter.

 ## Quantum simulation for material science, chemistry and physics {#_runtime_scenario_1}

-This scenario descriebes the how quatum computing can be used for material science, chemistry and physics.
+This scenario describes the how quatum computing can be used for material science, chemistry and physics.

 It has the following specifications:

--  Input: molecule or atom specification
+-  Input: molecule specification
--  Output: ground state energy, excited states, dipole moments, …
+-  Output: ground state energy
 -  Used in: material science, battery design, catalyst research, …